You can only make a claim for Housing Benefit if one of the following applies:

-- living in specified accommodation which includes supported or temporary accommodation
+- You live in supported or exempt accommodation

 Residents who are unlikely to qualify include those who:

 - have savings of more than £16,000 unless you receive Guaranteed Pension Credit

 - pay rent to live with a close relative

 Check if you are of state pension age